 WireGuard protocol

-As mentioned, both Surshark and ProtonVPN use the WireGuard protocol as they identify it as the fastest.
+As mentioned, both Surshark and ProtonVPN use the WireGuard protocol because it’s the fastest.

 How do we know it is the fastest?
 Well, we carried out many tests using speedtest.net by Ookla.
 We tested the server speed of both VPN providers across the US, the UK, Australia, and Japan.
 Our research baseline was 300 Mbps download speed and 250 Mbps upload speed.